 Target destination Kaloor JN Stadium.

-The event will follow strict Covid protocols.
-If travel restrictions are in place, the event may be postponed to next Saturday.
+The event will follow strict Covid protocols and other government regulations implemented at the time of the event.
+If travel restrictions are in place, the event may be postponed to next Saturday / Sunday.